sentier-dev/supra/skosmos/docker/README.md

 Installation was done following https://github.com/NatLibFi/Skosmos/wiki/Install-Skosmos-with-Fuseki-in-Docker.
-Only SKOSMOS is running in a container.
+Only SKOSMOS is running in a container, and that's because I don't want to figure out how to execute PHP on Nginx.